Waziup/wazigate-edge/README.md

 * Topics are equivalent to URLs from the REST API.
 You can use any url as topic and vice versa.
 * Subscriptions will be triggered by both Publishes (via MQTT) and Post (via REST).
 * Topics do not start with a slash '/'.
 * Use only valid JSON objects as payload!
-* At the moment, the broker can do MQTT v3.1.1 only!
+(Don't forget to enquote strings!)

 # System Settings